dominikrappaport/elbacsv/README.md

 uv run elbacsv.py input.csv output.csv
 ```

 You may add the option `--merge`.
-This will merge the two keys `Verwendungszweck` and `Zahlungsreferenz`
+This will merge the two keys `Verwendungszweck`, `Zahlungsreferenz` and
-into a single field `Verwendungszweck`.
+`Auftraggeberreferenz` into a single field `Verwendungszweck`.